camit001/Python-In-30-Days/Day_02_Variables_builtin_functions/02_variables_builtin_functions.md

 1num
 ```

 We will use standard Python variable naming style which has been adopted by many Python developers.
-Python developers use snake case(snake_case) variable naming convention.
+Python developers commonly use the snake_case naming convention.
 We use underscore character after each word for a variable containing more than one word(eg. first_name, last_name, engine_rotation_speed).
-The example below is an example of standard naming of variables, underscore is required when the variable name is more than one word.
+The examples below follow the standard naming convention.
+An underscore separates words when a variable name contains more than one word.

-When we assign a certain data type to a variable, it is called variable declaration.
+When we assign a value to a variable, it is called variable assignment.
 For instance in the example below my first name is assigned to a variable first_name.
-The equal sign is an assignment operator.
-Assigning means storing data in the variable.
+The equal sign (`=`) is the assignment operator.
+Assignment means storing a value in a variable.
 The equal sign in Python is not equality as in Mathematics.

 _Example:_